Giving the Gift of Clean Water

 AWWOA members have first-hand knowledge of the importance of safe drinking water and proper sanitation.
 Therefore, they support charitable organizations that directly tackle community problems related to bad water.
 Monies collected through member fund raising are donated to The Water School, a global, non-profit organization dedicated to providing safe water and sanitation solutions in developing nations.

-Charitable Donations 2023
+Charitable Donations 2024

-Thanks again for your thoughtfulness and generosity!
+As always, thanks for your thoughtfulness and generosity!

 Best Regards,